 - 1. Use high quality dielectric materials for any critical signal layers within the PCB stack-up.
 Typically, the top and bottom layers are the most critical and more board houses can implement a mix of high and standard quality dielectrics, also known as a hybrid stack-up. - 2.
 Use multiple power layers if necessary to provide a robust power delivery system to the converter. - 3.
-Use multiple ground, power, ground layer stacks within the PCB to develop high frequency decoupling within the PCB, the recommendation for these layers is 4 mils or less. - 4.
-Use a solid ground plane, do not split or "slot" the ground plane to create an analog vs. digital grounding barrier or divider to avoid harm.
+Use multiple ground/power/ground layer stacks within the PCB to develop high frequency decoupling within the PCB itself, it is recommended these layers are 4mils or less. - 4.
+Use a solid ground plane, do not split or "slot" the ground plane to create an analog vs. digital grounding barrier or divider.
+This typically causes more harm than good.